How to Manage Your Finances and Save More Money During COVID-19

 - Check with your electric and gas utility providers to review your monthly bills and determine if it makes sense to switch to an equal payment plan to help offset extra usage during this unprecedented time.

 Brush Up on Your Financial Wellness

 Presuming you are home much more than usual, use this time to review your own spending habits and look for areas to cut back now and when you return to a normal routine.

 Do you typically buy lunch every day at work?
 You’ve likely had plenty of recent experience trying new, creative ways to make your own lunches, so start bringing them to work when it is time to return to the office.

-There are also great online resources with tips for budgeting, saving and planning for future purchases, such as WSFS iQ, that are free and can guide you through questions you may have about strengthening savings habits, buying a home, saving for a college fund or retirement, and more that are tailored to your financial status and needs.
+There are also great online resources with tips for budgeting, saving and planning for future purchases that are free and can guide you through questions you may have about strengthening savings habits, buying a home, saving for a college fund or retirement, and more that are tailored to your financial status and needs.
 Check out fun tools to help your kids learn the importance of budgeting or having an emergency fund for times like these.

 About the Author – Shari Kruzinski

 Shari Kruzinski is Senior Vice President, Director of Retail Delivery at WSFS Bank.
 Her career spans more than 30 years in the banking industry and with WSFS.
 In her current position, Shari leads overall market strategy, client development and sales management for the Bank’s retail branch network.

 Months into the pandemic, we continue to see many aspects of our lives transform at an accelerated pace.
 Banking is no stranger to the digital frontier.
 By 2006, 80 percent of U.S. banks offered online banking, in turn enabling digital banking to evolve and secure itself as a simple, safe and convenient avenue for customers to complete their financial tasks and reach their monetary goals.Read More